 That’s basically it.

-Note that there is no provision for the idea that the jury got it wrong.
+Note that there is no provision for the idea that the jury got it wrong and convicted you without sufficient evidence to justify it.

 The recommendations of each of the commissions above that the Court should overturn unsafe or unsatisfactory verdicts has been completely bypassed.